thomas-zahner/website/content/posts/atlassian-experience.md

 A lot of things are rendered server-side and good old jQuery is used instead of React.
 But the page load times aren't fast either.
-In fact, we had to upgrade our servers where we hosted Confluence after some time, because the Java application began to crash with `OutOfMemoryError`s.
+In fact, we had to upgrade our servers where we hosted Confluence after some time, because the application began to crash with `OutOfMemoryError`s.

 For the cloud apps we used Cypress to test the functionality and prevent regressions.
 With such a slow host product we had to adjust the default waiting timeout for HTML elements from 5 seconds to 20 seconds to have reliable tests.